seontechnologies/seon-android-sdk-public/README.md

 ```
 dependencies {
-  implementation('io.seon.androidsdk:androidsdk:6.4.0') {
-    transitive = true
-    // exclude ...
+  implementation 'io.seon.androidsdk:androidsdk:6.4.1'
 }
-}
 ```

-### Troubleshooting possible import errors
+### Known issues in previous versions
-If there's a duplicate class error due to conflicting versions of the Bouncy Castle dependency, which could look like the following error message:
+If there's a duplicate class error due to conflicting versions of the Bouncy Castle dependency in `6.3.0` and `6.4.0`, which could look like the following error message:
 ```
 Duplicate class org.bouncycastle.LICENSE found in modules jetified-bcprov-jdk14-1.77 (org.bouncycastle:bcprov-jdk14:1.77) and jetified-bcprov-jdk18on-1.77 (org.bouncycastle:bcprov-jdk18on:1.77)
 ```